 The format of integral constants specifies their radix.
-HI-TECH PICC-18 STD supports the ANSI standard radix specifiers as well as ones which enable binary constants to be specified in C code.
-The format used to specify the radices are given in Table 3.6.
+HI-TECH C supports the ANSI standard radix specifiers as well as ones which enables binary constants to specified in C code.
+The format used to specify the radices are given in Table 3.2.
 The letters used to specify binary or hexadecimal radices are case insensitive, as are the letters used to specify the hexadecimal digits.